John-Ling/johnling.me/posts/Arch-Linux-Guide/content.md

 # dhcpcd: DHCP client (we'll enable this later to get internet access)
 # git: Version control software we'll use to download yay (AUR helper) later
 # base-devel: Key packages such as gcc and make needed to build from the AUR
+# networkmanager: dhcpcd is our DHCP client however we still need network manager to work alongside it for internet
 # neofetch: Show people that you use Arch btw

 ```